chris1111/Legacy-Duet-OpenCore-Packager/README.md

 # Legacy-OpenCore-Packager

+### Latest Update 20 Mar 2022 Fix a bug EFI not transfered
+- Adapt for macOS 12.3, Update OC 0.8.0

 ### It is the only macOS Package Installer capable of installing OpenCore in Legacy.
 - Works on an Internal or External disk
 - Works on HFS+J or APFS file system